SmartArduino/DOITdoc/source/Robotics/01_AccessoryForTank.rst

     Assembling metal driving wheel

-To be fitable the different size for the motor axis, we have the following three size coupling for this wheel: 4mm, 5mm, and 6mm.
+To be fitable for the different size for the motor axis, we have the following three size coupling for this wheel: 4mm, 5mm, and 6mm.

 .. figure:: ../_static/drivingwheelcoupling.jpg
    :align: center